 Notifiable diseases (including avian influenza/bird flu)

-In the event of an outbreak of a notifiable disease in the UK, please refer to the Defra website for the most up-to-date information and advice.
+In the event of an outbreak of a notifiable disease in the UK, keepers in England should refer to the Defra website, and keepers in Wales should refer to the Welsh Government website for the most up-to-date information and advice.

 Knowledge and experience